 Doctors do not know exactly what causes pheochromocytoma.
 Many appear randomly, but genetic factors appear to play a role in some cases.

 In around 25–35% of cases, a person inherits the condition, according to the National Organization for Rare Diseases.

-It is most likely to appear at the age of 20–50 years, but it can appear at any age.
+It is most likely to appear at the age of

 A person with genetic features linked to pheochromocytoma may also have a higher risk of developing a range of other conditions, including: